-I have been practicing law in Boston and throughout Massachusetts since 1985.
+We have been practicing law in Boston and throughout Massachusetts since 1985.
 I have represented clients in District Courts, Superior Courts, the Appeals Court, Housing Court, Probate Courts, Federal Bankruptcy Court and the Federal District Court.
-Recently I was proud to be named a SUPERLAWYER as judged by other Massachusetts lawyers.

 You have just received a substantial settlement for your personal injury claim that includes medical expenses, future medical expenses, wage loss, property damage to your vehicle, emotional distress, and pain and suffering.
 However, you are concerned that the compensation you received will be heavily taxed by Massachusetts and federal tax authorities.
 So, will the compensation you just recovered be subject to taxes that could substantially decrease what you rightly deserved for suffering a serious injury?

 Jaywalking is a common occurrence in Massachusetts, especially Boston, and everywhere else where there are streets and pedestrians.
 You are jaywalking if you cross the street at an intersection against a green light or Do Not Walk signal, or in the middle of the street where there is no marked crosswalk.
 It is illegal though the fines are minimal and hardly offer any incentive to not break the law other than placing yourself in peril of being struck by a motor vehicle.
 And the law for jaywalking is rarely enforced!

 Professional malpractice in Massachusetts concerns the failure of a person who has held him or herself as a professional in a certain field to abide by or adhere to certain standards of competence and ethical conduct in that industry.
 And, if you suffered harm as a result, usually economic in nature, then you may have a substantial claim for compensation.